Financial Statement & Cash Flow Analysis

 More on Accrual Accounting Used by Larger Businesses

-• Key standards, limitations and alternatives or generally accepted accounting principles (GAAP)
+• Identify key standards, limitations and alternatives or generally accepted accounting principles (GAAP)

-• Identify various levels of accountant-prepared financial statements (compilations, reviews and audits)
+• Appendix (for reference) with examples of cover letters and accountant procedures for various levels of accountant-prepared financial statements (including compilations, reviews and audits)

 Ratio Analysis

-• Calculate liquidity and leverage ratios for a business
+• Identify key components of a balance sheet and calculate liquidity and leverage ratios for a business

-• Calculate profitability and traditional cash flow measures
+• Identify key components of an income statement and calculate profitability and traditional cash flow measures for a business

-• Use of industry and comparative data within financial analysis
+• Appendix (for reference) on the use of industry and comparative data within financial analysis

 Why You Need More Than Traditional Ratios and “Cash Flow” as Net Income + Depreciation + Interest Expense

-• Evolution of Statement of Financial Accounting Standards (SFAS) 95 and the resulting Statement of Cash Flows (SCF), plus development of the Uniform Credit Analysis (UCA) model
+• Describe origin from the Statement of Financial Accounting Standards (SFAS) 95 of thethe resulting Statement of Cash Flows (SCF), plus development of the Uniform Credit Analysis (UCA) model by bankers

 • Explain how commercial real estate (CRE) cash flow is different due to typical usage of single-asset holding entities with limited balance sheet cash flow implications (except for capitalized expenditures and owner distributions)